AdobeDocs/commerce-learn.en/help/cloud/intro-4.md

 In this unit:

-- Learn about deployment phases and scripts.
+- Learn about deployment phases and scripts
 - Understand how the deployment process works from the infrastructure side​

 >[!VIDEO](https://video.tv.adobe.com/v/35695?quality=12&learn=on)